Coastal France with Bordeaux

 10 days from £1,649 per person

-Sail to Normandy and the historic city of Cherbourg, before reaching fascinating Saint-Malo on the beautiful Brittany coast.
+On this lovely cruise to France, we'll sail to Normandy and the historic city of Cherbourg, before reaching fascinating Saint-Malo on the beautiful Brittany coast.
 Heading south we’ll journey along the Gironde and Garonne rivers, flanked by picturesque countryside scenery to Bordeaux.
 Immerse yourself in rich history and wine heritage at sites such as Cathédrale Saint-André and the Citeì du Vin wine museum.
 Then, in Honfleur, the treasures of 16th-century streets and a historic maritime district await you.

 - 9 nights cruise on Bolette